culight/automation_visualization_project/README.md

   * Make the content more responsive
   * Optimize the data aggregation algorithm
   * Try to delve deeper into the data on the right side
+  * Develop a better story with the data

 ## Credits
 Demerrick Moton (dmoton3@gatech.edu)